ROOBEE One Day Volume Reaches $1.07 Million (ROOBEE)

-ROOBEE (CURRENCY:ROOBEE) traded up 11% against the U.S. dollar during the 1 day period ending at 9:00 AM ET on March 9th.
-One ROOBEE coin can now be bought for $0.0034 or 0.00000008 BTC on popular cryptocurrency exchanges.
-During the last week, ROOBEE has traded down 5.2% against the U.S. dollar.
-ROOBEE has a total market cap of $8.54 million and approximately $1.07 million worth of ROOBEE was traded on exchanges in the last day.
+ROOBEE (CURRENCY:ROOBEE) traded 11% higher against the dollar during the 1 day period ending at 9:00 AM E.T. on March 9th.
+One ROOBEE coin can now be purchased for about $0.0034 or 0.00000008 BTC on exchanges.
+Over the last week, ROOBEE has traded down 5.2% against the dollar.
+ROOBEE has a total market cap of $8.54 million and approximately $1.07 million worth of ROOBEE was traded on exchanges in the last 24 hours.

 - ThunderCore (TT) traded up 1.1% against the dollar and now trades at $0.0078 or 0.00000019 BTC.